MCP Resources

 Data Providers

-• For JSON resources, return Julia objects that can be JSON-serialized
+• Return Julia objects (Dict, Array, etc.) that can be JSON-serialized

 Registering Resources